vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 I live in The Netherlands and around the world there are many different types of plugs.
 These will only work in just a few EU lands.\
-I use the Zigbee BlitzWolf EU SHP-13 or SHP-15 which has also power consumption measurement, a physic button to switch the state and can handle 3680 W and 16 A which is enough for washing machines and dryers.
+I use the Zigbee BlitzWolf EU SHP-13 or SHP-15 which has also power consumption measurement, a physical button to switch the state and can handle 3680 W and 16 A which is enough for washing machines and dryers.
 It took me a while before I got the correct one for this purpose, and now it runs for years without issues.
-If you buy one which has a lower wattage, your socket constantly stops working; then you know you need one with a higher wattage!
+If you buy one which has lower wattage, your socket constantly stops working; then you know you need one with higher wattage!

 {{imgBasket}}<a href="https://s.click.aliexpress.com/e/_m0qPURC" target="_blank">Zigbee smart power socket with power measurement - BlitzWolf EU SHP-15 (AliExpress)</a>
 <a href="https://www.zigbee2mqtt.io/devices/TS011F_plug_3.html" target="_blank" alt="TS011F">{{imgZ2M}}TS011F_plug_3</a>